Spring Semester and Resuming In-Person Classes on January 24, 2022

 No one is permitted to designate a University-sponsored activity or setting, on or off-campus, as limited to fully-vaccinated individuals without receiving written approval from NYU’s Covid-19 Prevention & Response Team (CPRT); only the CPRT can designate an event as being limited to fully-vaccinated members of the NYU community rather than members of the community who are compliant with University vaccination rules.
 If you think there is an essential justification for a vaccinated-only designation, complete the exception request form.

 The Stern buildings (KMC, Shimkin and Tisch) will be open from 7:30am - 10:00pm seven days a week.

-Classrooms return to 100% in-person capacity in the fall.
+Classrooms return to 100% in-person capacity.
 Nine foot distancing will still be required at the front of classrooms between the presenter and the first 1st row.

 There have been inquiries regarding overwarm classrooms.
 The air delivered by the air handling systems is a mix of fresh (outdoor) air and recirculated (interior building) air.
 In line with public health guidance, we have increased the proportion of fresh (outdoor) air that’s delivered.
 That will sometimes have the effect of making a room warmer or colder than we’re normally accustomed to, but the air handling system is working.